Ebiz95/Humanoid-Robotics-Teleoperation-Hyoubert/test_IK/README.md

 [Sliders](https://matplotlib.org/stable/gallery/widgets/slider_demo.html) are used to give the user the possibility to change the target position and see the result directly.
 However it was not possible to add the function to change the angle values, and update all values on the sliders at the same time.
 This was because the functions for updating the plot are triggered when a slider value changes, and since both position sliders and angle sliders are depended on each other, they create an infinite loop of changing values in the end of a function and calling functions.

-The lengths of the body parts are the real values of resulting Hyoubert.
+The lengths of the body parts are the real values of resulting Hubert.
 The range for all angles are restricted with a arbitrarily min- and max-value that is bigger than the real range of the motors to do a first and estimated restriction.
 The black shadow is the position of Hubert when all angles are 0.

 The video below shows a demo of the user interface.
 Note that the mouse is not recorded at the correct position, it should be dragging the x,y,z-sliders...